-HSC numbers in the bone marrow six days following a single dose of CD117-ADC or unconjugated CD117 antibody (CD117) or non-targeted ADC (IgG1-ADC).
-The dots represent individual animals and the bars represent the mean for each group.
-The percent of HSC depletion relative to control animals treated with phosphate buffered saline (PBS) is noted.
-Statistical significance was determined using analysis of variance (ANOVA).
-ANOVA is a collection of statistical models and their associated procedures (such as "variation" among and between groups) used to analyze the differences among group means. p-value is a conventional statistical method for measuring the statistical significance of experimental results.
+HSC numbers following a single dose of CD117-ADC or unconjugated CD117 antibody (CD117) or non-targeted ADC (IgG1-ADC); P-value is a conventional statistical method for measuring the statistical significance of experimental results.
 A p-value of less than 0.05 is generally considered to represent statistical significance, meaning that there is a less than five percent likelihood that the observed results occurred by chance.

-In addition, this first study was designed to provide preliminary safety data to guide the development of our ADC platform.
-The preliminary findings revealed transient dose-dependent elevation of liver enzymes in the groups treated with a non-targeted ADC and the highest doses of CD117-ADC.
-In addition, of the 12 non-human primates treated with the probe CD117-ADC, one treated at the highest dose level was euthanized after receiving scheduled pain medication before a planned bone marrow aspiration.
-Moreover, one non-human primate treated with CD117-ADC in each of the two highest dose groups showed the anticipated signs of bone marrow failure resulting from HSC depletion and was euthanized prior to the end of the study.
+In this ongoing proof-of-mechanism study we observed some instances of transient elevation of liver enzymes that were dose- and toxin-dependent.
+Out of the 12 non-human primates treated with the probe CD117-ADC, one treated at the highest dose level was euthanized after receiving scheduled pain medication before a planned bone marrow aspiration.
+In addition, one non-human primate in each of the two highest dose groups showed the anticipated signs of bone marrow failure resulting from HSC depletion and was euthanized prior to the end of the study.